How to Design a Responsive Instagram Feed for WordPress

 For mobile phones, to keep with the theme of a responsive Instagram feed, you can choose to open up your images directly on the Instagram app, giving your visitors a better experience.

-To do so, set posts to open in a new tab from the Feed options and site visitors who have the Instagram app on their phone will be taken directly to it.
-Spotlight does that for you out of the box, which can help to boost your Instagram follow count.
+To do so, set posts to open in a new tab from the Feed Options, and site visitors who have the Instagram app on their phone will be taken directly to it.
+Spotlight does that for you out of the box, which can help to boost your Instagram follower count.

 Conclusion